 The annual change in new dwelling prices was 4.8%, down from 5.1% in June, and considerably lower than a peak of 20.7% in 2022.

-The main contributor to the 0.6% quarter-over-quarter increase in food prices were:
+The main contributors to increases in food prices were:

 But Wait, We’re Getting Wealthier?